hivestrung/finance-tracker/README.md

 utilities
 - transactions related to utility expenses (ex: enmax,...)

-### Customization
+## Customization

-To further customize transactions based on categories from vendors or businesses you frequent edit the category.json file by simply inserting a new string according to the category it falls under.
+To further customize transactions based on categories from vendors or businesses you frequent edit the category.json file by simply adding or removing the keyword or category.
 Any new keyword or category should be added alphabetically for organization and maintenance.

-Adding a new keyword to a category:
+### Adding a new keyword to a category example:

 The code below is a sample of the category.json file, in this example we insert "new value" in the restaurants category between "mcdonalds" and "nandos".
 When we run the program after making these changes to category.json file, any transaction description containing the keyword "new restaurants" will be assigned "restaurants" as its category.